Nottingham: Football

-Nottingham is home to professional football club EFL League Two club Notts County, and Premier League club Nottingham Forest is named after the city but is located in nearby town West Bridgford.
+Nottingham is home to professional football club EFL League One club Notts County, and Premier League club Nottingham Forest is named after the city but is located in nearby town West Bridgford.
 Their two football grounds, facing each other on opposite sides of the River Trent, are noted for geographically being the closest in English league football.
 Notts County, formed in 1862, is the oldest professional football club in the world.
 It was also among the Football League's founder members in 1888.
 For most of its history the team have played their home games at Meadow Lane, which currently holds some 20,000 spectators, all seated.
 They currently play in League Two of the English Football League (most recently played at Level 1 in May 1992).

 Nottingham Forest, who currently play in the Premier League, were Division One English League champions in 1978 and won the European Cup twice over the next two seasons under the management of Brian Clough, who was the club's manager from January 1975 to May 1993, leading them to four Football League Cup triumphs in that time.
 They have played at the City Ground, on the south bank of the River Trent, since 1898.
 Nottingham Forest joined the Football League in 1892, four years after its inception when it merged with the rival Football Alliance, and 100 years later, they were among the FA Premier League's founder members in 1992—though they had not played top division football from May 1999 until their promotion from the Level 2 EFL Championship in the 2021/2022 season, 23 years later.
 The City Ground played host to group stage games in the 1996 European Football Championships.

 Nottingham won the title of 2015 City of Football after five months of campaigning, which resulted in £1.6m in funding for local football ventures and to encourage more people to play the sport.
 Nottingham was selected to be a host city for the England 2018 FIFA World Cup bid.
 It was proposed that if the bid were successful, the city would have received a new Nottingham Forest Stadium.